ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 * Password
 * Subscription Pool

-After the bastion node has been deployed, you are required to register and subscribe it with the Red Hat public repositories.
-This is achieved by connecting to the bastion node by using SSH, from the jump-host or remote device, and getting root privileges with `su` and running the following commands after replacing the Username, Password, and Pool with your variables.
+After the bastion node is deployed, you are required to register and subscribe it with the Red Hat public repositories.
+This is achieved by connecting to the bastion node by using SSH, from the jump-host or remote device, and getting root privileges with `su` and running the following commands after you replace the username, password, and pool with your variables.

 ```bash
 export rhel_subscription_username=<email address>